JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 - Alexander (Sasha) Wait Zaranek - Harvard University
   - **Bio sentence**: Co-Founder, Harvard Personal Genome Project (PGP) Chief Scientist, Curoverse Research Founder https://arvados.org, Head of Quantified Biology, Veritas Genetics

+## Other public responses

+These are other responses to the RFI, posted here to represent the diversity of opinions and in the hopes of continuing the conversation.
+They are not related to the contribution in this repo, and are only the opinions of their respective authors.

+- Hary Hochheiser et.al., University of Pittsburg [link to document](https://docs.google.com/document/d/1ibfFtWu75OQelcOUj-EXLCWc1qox0xugE_bqfdVF8Kc/edit)